Data collection

 How data collection works

 Every node can have many data collection items configured (see Data Collection for detailed description).
 NetXMS server has a set of threads dedicated to data collection, called Data Collectors, used to gather information from the nodes according to DCI configuration.
-You can control how many data collectors will run simultaneously, by changing server configuration parameter NumberOfDataCollectors.
+You can control how many data collectors will run simultaneously, by changing server configuration parameter ThreadPool.DataCollector.MaxSize.

-Multiple DCIs can be grouped in one graph.
-To group them use the same group name in “Group” field. and if DCI needs to be polled, appropriate polling request is placed into internal data polling queue.
+All configured DCIs are checked for polling requirement every second.
+If DCI needs to be polled, appropriate polling request is placed into internal data polling queue.
 First available data collector will pick up the request and gather information from the node according to DCI configuration.
 If a new value was received successfully, it’s being stored in the database, and thresholds are checked.
 After threshold checking, data collector is ready for processing new request.
+If DCI is unsuported it will be polled only every tenth poll, this is not configurable.
 Processing of a newly received metric value is outlined on the figure below.

 _images/dci_param_proc.png